Category Archives: 1957 Films

 Grade: A

-The Seventh Seal is an Ingmar Bergman Swedish masterpiece that, after three mere viewings, I am just beginning to fully appreciate, and fall in love with.
+The Seventh Seal (1957) is an Ingmar Bergman Swedish masterpiece that, after three mere viewings, I am just beginning to appreciate and fall in love with.

 It is not that I did not “get” the dark, artsy theme to begin with- I did, but The Seventh Seal is a savory dish meant for repeated offerings, and with each, I have loved it even more.

-The subject matter of the plague and the Black Death is very heavy.
+The subject matter of the plague and the Black Death is heavy.

 He begins to play a game of chess alone- and is visited by Death- a hideous pale creature shrouded in black.
-Antonius challenges Death to a game of chess- his fate is left up in the air so long as the game continues.
+Antonius challenges Death to chess- his fate is left so long as the game continues.

 Throughout the film, Antonius is the only character who can see Death- the other characters cannot, making the film open to interpretations.